Isolation Levels and their Impact on Performance & Concurrency

 CREATE UNIQUE INDEX (PK) WITH LOAD IDENTITY ON TheTable;

-If the NUSI of a load isolated table carries the commit property for the base table ROWIDs, the index alone can be used to cover the query.
+If the NUSI of a load isolated table carries the commit property for the base table ROWIDs, the index alone can cover the query.
 Otherwise, the execution plan involves access to the base table.
-Behaviour is defined by below syntax:
+The below syntax defines behavior:

 CREATE INDEX (PK) WITH LOAD IDENTITY ON TheTable; ON TheTable; -> Base table access can be avoided if NUSI is covering

 CREATE INDEX (PK) WITH NO LOAD IDENTITY ON TheTable; -> Always requires a base table access

 As Join indexes are pretty similar to regular permanent tables, any join index defined on the top of a regular table automatically becomes a load isolated join index.
 No special syntax for the join index DDL is required.